 Whilst still suitable for many, annuities are much less universally used than they used to be for a couple of reasons.
 Firstly, although annuities provide peace of mind that you’ll receive a guaranteed income while you’re alive, they usually die when you do, so any remaining pension savings stay with the insurer providing the annuity – as opposed to being passed to your family.

-Annuities are still used by people who want peace of mind that they’ll have a guaranteed amount of income available to cover essential outgoings, and it is possible to buy an annuity that will continue to pay an income to a spouse or partner when you die.
+Annuities are typically used by people who want peace of mind that they’ll have a guaranteed amount of income available to cover essential outgoings, and it is possible to buy an annuity that will continue to pay an income to a spouse or partner when you die.

 Find out more about how annuities work and the different types you can choose from in our detailed guide Annuities explained.